Skip to main content

 Defaults vs instance inputs

 Each parameter can have a default value on the module and an instance input on a specific Module step.
-Instance inputs take precedence and are JavaScript expressions, so they can template from the outer test’s env.
+Instance inputs take precedence.
+Each input value is one of:

 checkout.test.yaml